 Boob power: Sydney’s on-screen empowerment

-In another interview, Sydney admitted that she was cautious of signing up to the project because her character would have to reveal her boobs and put herself in compromising sexual positions.
+In another interview, Sydney admitted that she was cautious of signing up to the project because she would have to be filmed both nude and in compromising sexual positions.

 The 21-year-old had never been involved in such a sexually proactive project but said that Euphoria never “glamorized” her nudity in the outdated sense of male objectification.